suryanktiwari/Ecosystem-Simulator/README.md

 # Ecosystem Simulator
- An ecosystem simulator made in python with chart visualizations.
+ A simple closed ecosystem simulator made in python with chart visualizations.
+Simulation of biotic and abiotic cycles.

+A framwork holds the mechanisms together, actual data on how the elements move is missing so there are placeholders for that instead.